yeti/best-practices/docs/pull-request-faq.md

 ## What if I need to keep working off of my changes before they are approved?

 We recommend to create a new branch off of the previous one that is still in review.
 If you are ready to submit another PR before the previous branch is merged, open your PR against the previous branch.
 The idea here is that the diff is what is important to the reviewer.
-It's more difficult to review code that contains new changes as well as others that were already submitted separately.
+It's more difficult to review code that contains new changes as well as others that were already reviewed separately.